xentara/xentara-template-microservice/README.md

   that performs the signal processing.
 - The skill element publishes a [Xentara event](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_events) called *executed* that is fired when the microservice is executed.
-- The skill element publishes a [Xentara event](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_events) called *error* that is fired when an error occurrs.
+- The skill element publishes a [Xentara event](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_events) called *executionError* that is fired when an error occurrs executing the microservice.